HABS-BRAIN/ai-driller/articles/filtering.md

 As discussed in our previous blog “Attention models for EEG signals processing” EEG signals are hard to work with.
-Indeed, they have a low signal to noise ratio, they vary a from a person to another and they are filled with muscle and movement artifacts.
+Indeed, they have a low signal to noise ratio, they vary a lot from a person to another and they are filled with muscle and movement artifacts.
 Hence, finding a good pre-processing method is crucial in neuro-markers identification.
 This post aims to provide an overview of the state-of the art methods for EEG filtering.